 Lay Out Your DIY Patio.
 The reusable WalkMaker forms come in four distinct designs.
 It’s easiest to use the Basket Weave Brick, Running Bond Brick or European Block forms, because they all have straight edges.
 Start from the home’s foundation and work out from the house.

 Fill the Forms.
 Place the WalkMaker form on the ground and begin to fill openings with concrete.
 Using a trowel, press the concrete into the form.
-Work from the corners to consolidate the concrete and eliminate any voids.
+Work from the corners to consolidate the concrete and eliminate any air pockets.

-Move the Pavers.
-Next, just smooth the surfaces and immediately remove the form.
+Move the Form.
+Next, level the surface, smooth the concrete and immediately remove the form.
 There’s no need to wait for the concrete to set.
-Afterward, simply rotate the form a quarter of a turn to vary the pattern for a random look.
+Afterward, simply rotate the form a quarter of a turn to vary the pattern.
 Before the concrete becomes thumbprint hard, in about an hour or so, use your towel to smooth any rough edges.

 Cure the Concrete.
 Begin curing the concrete immediately after the sheen has left the surface.
-Freshly placed concrete should be water-cured for 3-5 days with a fine water mist.
+Freshly placed concrete should be water-cured for three to five days with a fine water mist.
 The curing step is necessary for concrete to achieve its designed strength.